-For the purposes of the Terrestrial Code, equine influenza (EI) is defined as an infection of domestic equids.
+For the purposes of the Terrestrial Code, equine influenza (EI) is defined as an infection of domestic and captive wild equids with equine influenza virus (EIV), i.e. subtypes H3N8 and H7N7 of influenza A viruses.

-This chapter deals not only with the occurrence of clinical signs caused by equine influenza virus (EIV), but also with the presence of infection with EIV in the absence of clinical signs.
+This chapter deals not only with the occurrence of clinical signs caused by infection with EIV, but also with the presence of infection with EIV in the absence of clinical signs.